barban-dev/midea_inventor_dehumidifier/README.md

 This repo contains the python package ***midea_inventor_lib*** that implements a client-side library to connect to the Web API provided by Midea/Inventor, in order to remotely control an **EVA II PRO WiFi Smart Dehumidifier device**.

-Info about the dehumidifier appliance can be found [here.](https://www.inventorappliances.com/dehumidifiers/eva-ii-pro-wi-fi-20l)

 You can buy Midea/Inventor/Comfee smart dehumidifier appliances (WiFi version) on Amazon sites (the links below contain my referral code):
 ### Amazon USA
 * [Midea Cube 20 pint](https://amzn.to/3MA8R9b)